weka/terraform-azure-weka-essential/README.md

 private_network   = true
 ```
 This param will make the deployment skip public ip creation for our vms.
-If you also create the network resources (by not passing the params mentioned above)
-this param will skip adding ssh permissions rule on the security group we create.

 ## Ssh keys
 The username for ssh into vms is `weka`.
 We allow passing exising public key string: